Jbleezy/BO1-Reimagined/README.md

 * Unlimited zombies

 ## TODO:
-* Shang: make power switches do things when only one is turned on
+* COTD: fix zipline giving no weapon after going on it with Wunderwaffe powerup
+* VR11: make it so the human zombie has a timer while outside the map
+* Make it so ceiling spawners don't take so long to spawn
 * Five: fix zombie pathing going to different floors
 * Make zombies not try to go for players on Verruckt who are on the other side of the map when the power is off (need to test if fixed)
 * Fix bug where first damage taken after being downed and getting revived or spawning back in doesnt deal damage to player
 * Add collision boxes near invincibilty spots on maps
 * Moon: fix sliding sound keep playing when off object
-* Fix trap g_spawn error (getting hit twice and running through a trap causes g_spawn?)
+* Fix trap g_spawn error (getting hit twice and running through a trap causes g_spawn?, couldn't get it to happen)
 * Find out how to get MagicBullet() to not effect players (for starbust QED weapons)
 * Five: rebuilding glass barriers puts back the glass instead of wooden barriers
 * Make better last powerup FX